The Power of Dream Incubation

 In my late twenties, my day-to-day work I was helping others heal and transform through hypnosis, what I often think of as guided dreaming.
 But it was through studying with teachers like Toko-pa Turner, Robert Moss, and Clare Johnson that I was introduced more deeply to the ancient art of dream incubation: the practice of intentionally seeking guidance, healing, or revelation through the dreamworld.

-These teachers showed me how to relate to dreams, not simply to decode their symbolism.
-I learned to see dreams as living oracles.
-I became more conscious of the fact that dreams are responsive, relational, and capable of offering direct wisdom for waking life.
+These teachers showed me how to relate to dreams, rather than simply decode their symbolism.
+I began to experience dreams as living oracles, as responsive, relational, and capable of offering direct wisdom for waking life.

-One in particular shaped my future in ways I could not have imagined.
+Let me give you an example.
+One dream in particular shaped my future in ways I could not have imagined.

 At a time when I felt deeply lost; I was unrooted, unmoored, uncertain where I belonged.
 I asked my dreams a simple question: